 Now it’s time to start making some balls!
 I suggest having a cup of water on hand, dipping your fingers/palm in the water will help prevent the meat mixture from sticking to your hands.
 It can be pretty goopy!
 Roll the meatballs into small balls.
 They should be about an inch in diameter.
 Traditionally, meatballs are cooked in a skillet with butter.
 They come out really well this way, but it is more labor intensive.
 I opt to cook them in the oven instead for an easier option, the result is just as good though!
 To cook int he oven, place them in an oven safe dish.
 You don’t need to worry too much about crowding them, so you can place them fairly close together.

-Create the Meatballs
+Form the Swedish Meatballs

 At this point I will also separate out the meatballs I’m going to freeze.
 You’ll need a cookie sheet, place the meatballs on the cookie sheet.
 Cover the meatballs with plastic wrap or tin foil, and place in the freezer for a few hours until they are frozen (or until you forget about them).
 Once they are frozen solid you can remove them from the cookie sheet and put them in a freezer safe container to be used another day.

 To cook the meatballs in the oven, preheat your oven to 375 degrees F. Bake for 45 minutes or until cooked through and crispy brown on the outside.

 Serve with mashed potatoes or rice (as shown), lingon berries (not shown – we cannot find them here), pickled red beets, and gravy.